Science with a small two-band UV-photometry mission I: Mission description and follow-up observations of stellar transients: The UV emission of fast radio bursts and magnetars

 Many theoretical models have been proposed to interpret FRBs in various spectral bands \citep{Platts2019}; however, the exact emission mechanism is so far unknown.
 UV measurements can open a unique spectral window to place constraints on the emission properties of magnetars producing FRBs and to refine theories of their emission mechanisms.
 Assuming that FRBs are indeed produced by magnetars, an observation performed during or just after a soft gamma-ray/X-ray flare could, in principle, place constraints on their physics.
 Such a measurement of a UV flux of an FRB counterpart has a major breakthrough potential because no simultaneous X-ray--UV or radio--UV detection has been obtained so far.

 A potential candidate for observation by \emph{QUVIK} is the Galactic magnetar SGR~1935+2154, which has previously been associated with the above-mentioned low luminosity FRB (Fig.~\ref{fig:NS1}, \citealt{Ridnaia2021}).
 This soft gamma-ray repeater in a flaring state will present a perfect opportunity for long-term monitoring.
-As can be estimated from the spectral fit in Fig.~\ref{fig:NS1}, a deep UV observation reaching the 23.5~mag ($\approx 2\times10^{-6}$\,Jy) is expected to provide important constraints.
-Even though an FRB is a millisecond event in radio, magnetar flares in X-rays can last much longer, and thus we also expect a longer-lasting increase in UV emission.
+Even though an FRB is a millisecond event in radio, magnetar bursts, outbursts, and giant flares can last milliseconds to days \citep{Kaspi2017} in X-rays and can be followed by an afterglow.
+Thus, the emission model also predicts a longer-lasting increase in the UV emission.
 In addition, there is a known delay in X-ray and radio observations of several milliseconds for the Galactic magnetar SGR~1935+2154 and the associated burst FRB~200428 \citep{Ge2023}.
-Observations of a UV delay could reveal more about the origin of the UV emission and its relation to radio and X-ray observations.
-Other Galactic and extragalactic magnetars in a flaring state, such as SGR~1806--20 in our Galaxy and SGR~0525--66 in the Large Magellanic Cloud, could also serve as promising targets for UV-monitoring.
+As can be estimated from the spectral fit in Fig.~\ref{fig:NS1}, observations could reach intensities $\approx 5000\,\mu$Jy, $\approx 500\,\mu$Jy, and $\approx 50\,\mu$Jy for 0.1\,s, 1\,s, and 10\,s exposure times, providing important constraints on the emission model.
+In addition, the magnetar activity time window can be much longer than the assumed exposure times.
+For the long-time activity windows, sources brighter than $\sim$23.5\,mag can be detected in up to several hours long exposure time.
+Nonetheless, in this case, also other UV satellites such as {\it HST} or {\it AstroSat} could be used.

 Simultaneous UV and radio observations of nearby repeating FRB sources could provide valuable measurements or upper limits on their UV fluxes.
 The repeating sources could be the first targets of FRB observations because of their high repetition level.
 The nearest known repeating FRB source in a globular cluster of the M81 galaxy at a distance of 3.6\,Mpc demonstrated remarkable activity when it emitted 53 bursts within only 40\,min \citep{nimmo2023}.